nolialsea/botcoin/README.md

 So due to randomness, a pickaxe have a small chance to actually mine less gold than how much you invested on it
 - Creating a pickaxe gives it `random()*investment*4` power and `random()*investment` max durability, so an investment of 1 gold will create a pickaxe that lives in average for one day and will mine in average 2 gold (can greatly vary)
 - Upgrading a pickaxe adds `random()*investment*4` to its power and `random()*investment` to max durability, but does not repair it
-- Repairing a pickaxe restores `random()*investment` durability points, limited by the max durability (so you will have to pay roughly 1 gold each day to keep it `NOT DESTROYED`, and it can be much less or much more depending on how lucky you are)
+- Repairing a pickaxe restores `random()*investment*2` durability points, limited by the max durability (so you will have to pay maximum 1 gold each day to keep it `NOT DESTROYED`, and it can be much less depending on how lucky you are)
 - Mining subtracts `random()*delta` to the durability, where delta represent the number of days since last mining as a floating point (so you can lose between zero and one durability point per day, depending on how lucky you are)
 - Mining gives `random()*power*delta` more gold (it adds to the normal "punch mining")